FederatedAI/eggroll/cluster-deploy/Eggroll Deployment Guide.md

 ## 2. Project Deployment

-*<u>Note: The default installation directory is /data/projects/, and the execution user is app.
+*<u>Note: The default installation directory is /data/projects/.
 It is modified according to the actual situation during installation.</u>*

 ### 2.1.
 Project Pull